Solant/playwright-cypress-adapter/COMPATIBILITY.md

 `expect()` assertions are not supported because their chained API is trickier to reimplement and as they rely too much on synchronous browser APIs.

+### 3. Timeouts

+Playwright doesn't provide timeout option for some methods (e.g. `page.locator()`), and instead uses [global config](https://playwright.dev/docs/test-timeouts#advanced-low-level-timeouts) for this cause.
+By default, playwright timeouts are much generous than cypress ones, so in some cases `timeout` option is ignored.

+### 4. Command log

+Cypress allows test cases to specify which commands and actions can be hidden from command log.
+Playwright has no comparable functionality, thus `log` option is ignored.